How does Depression Treatment work?

 Why is this important?
 Think about what you need from a therapist, and you’ll see why it’s best to choose someone well-established in the field.

 You want to feel confident that your therapist will not feel shocked or overwhelmed by what you will share.
+The therapist’s office should be a safe place where you don’t feel exposed or judged.
 You want to know that he or she will be able to hold your information, take it in, and use it to help you process your feelings.

 You don’t want to be fearful that he or she will judge you or violate your privacy.
 What’s more, you want to know that your therapist has already helped many other clients deal with depression.